 ‘The last decade was warmer than any decade ever.
 The signal is so strong now that without doing super complicated work, we can actually detect these patterns,’ says Friederike Otto, the director of the Environmental Change Institute at the University of Oxford (National Geographic, 2020).

-Yet, across the globe, we see important global players showing less concern and commitment to bringing the global average temperature down to the 1.5-degree Celsius target goal established by the Paris Agreement (Nasa, 2019).
+Across the globe, we see important players pledging to take action and help bring the global average temperature down to the 1.5-degree Celsius target goal established by the Paris Agreement.

 Ethical questions about climate change